Ronitsabhaya75/Image-Manipulation-Using-PIL/README.md

 1. Python 3.x
 2. PIL (Python Imaging Library)

+# Installations
+1.To install PIL, you can use pip:

+    pip install PIL

 # Features
 1. Image Blurring:Apply simple, box, or Gaussian blur to images.